EMBRYOPSIDA Pirani & Prado

 Synonymy: Blakeaceae Barnhart, Miconiaceae Martius, Rhexiaceae Dumortier

-Melastomataceae s.l. are centered in the New World tropics, Columbia alone having one third of the species and Brazil one half (Almeda et al. 2009).
+Melastomataceae s.l. are centered in the New World tropics, Columbia alone having one third of the species and Brazil one half (Almeda et al. 2009); species are quite often early successional.
 In Brazil, some 200 species of Microlicieae alone have radiated into the fire-prone Cerrado, crown group diversification beginning ca 10 m.y.a.
 (Fritsch et al. 2004); other melastomes are also common there, and much diversification in this species-rich habitat began rather later, within the last 5 m.y.
 (Simon et al. 2009).
-Bécquer-Granados et al. (2008) and Michelangeli et al. (2008b) discuss the complex biogeography of the speciose Antillean melastomes, while Goldenberg et al. (2008) find substantial geographical signal correlating with major clades in Miconia and its relatives - common in the family (e.g. Penneys & Judd 2005; Michelangeli et al. 2008b, 2013).
+Bécquer-Granados et al. (2008) and Michelangeli et al. (2008b) discuss the complex biogeography of the speciose Antillean melastomes, while Goldenberg et al. (2008) find substantial geographical signal correlating with major clades in Miconia and its relatives - common in the family (e.g. Penneys & Judd 2005; Michelangeli et al. 2008b, 2012, 2013).
+Memecylon is particularly diverse in Madagascar, where there are large numbers of very localized species and about 140 species overall (Stone 2012).

 Ecology & Physiology.
-Melastomatoideae are an important component of the understorey vegetation of tropical forests in the New World, at least.
+Melastomatoideae are an important component of the understory vegetation of tropical forests, especially in the New World; in Amazonian forests they are represented by a large number of species with stems at least 10 cm across, but none is common (ter Steege et al. 2013).
 Woody epiphytes are quite common in Melastomatoideae, for example in the palaeotropical Medinilla (e.g. Benzing 1990), and in the New World are particularly common in montane habitats.
-Some species are scramblers, whether with hook-shaped roots, or climbing with roots that attach to the support; some of the latter taxa have pseudodistichous leaves, one leaf of the pair being much reduced (Clausing & Renner 2001a).
+New World epiphytic melastomes may have distinctive anatomical traits that can be connected with water stress, but they do not have CAM photosynthesis (Ocampo & Almeida 2013b).
+Some species are scramblers, whether with hook-shaped roots, or climbing by roots that attach directly to the support; some of the latter taxa have pseudo-2-ranked leaves, one leaf of the pair being much reduced (Clausing & Renner 2001a).

 Plant-Animal Interactions.
 Some species of Tococa live in close association with the ant Myrmelachista which creates mono- or oligospecific "devil's gardens" by injecting formic acid into the leaves of the surrounding vegetation, which is thus suppressed (Morawetz et al. 1992; Frederickson et al. 2005).
 Petiolar or laminar ant domatia are quite common in Blakeeae and Miconieae; in Maieta guianensis ca 80% of the host plant's nitrogen is derived from the waste deposited by the ant Pheidole minutula that lives in the domatia (Solano & Dejean 2004).